wwwaylon/wwwaylon.github.io/archive/progression.md

 ### Navigating Biostatistics Career Progression: Why Climbing the Ladder May Not Be Possible Within One Company

 As a biostatistician, career advancement often follows a predictable hierarchy.
 The typical progression involves moving from an **Entry-Level Biostatistician** in your first couple of years to potentially becoming a **Senior Director of Biostatistics** after more than 25 years of experience.
-However, while this linear path might seem attainable in theory, progressing through all of these ranks within a single organization is often challenging, if not impossible.
-In this post, we’ll explore why this is the case and discuss the factors that often lead professionals to change companies in pursuit of career growth.
+However, while this linear path might seem attainable in theory, progressing through all of these ranks is often challenging, and may not be possible within one organization.

 #### The Career Ladder in Biostatistics
 Before diving into the complexities of career progression, here’s a typical path for a biostatistician: